-The Process Instrumentation and Electrical Design Certificate is designed to provide the student with a foundation of computer-aided drafting and design (CADD) skills in tandem with practical field knowledge of process instrumentation and electrical applications.
+The Process Instrumentation and Electrical Design Certificate is designed to provide the student with a foundation of computeraided drafting and design (CADD) skills in tandem with practical field knowledge of process instrumentation and electrical applications.
 In addition to the classroom activities, this program provides hands-on interaction with process instrumentation and electrical equipment in the field as a foundation for application of drafting and design projects in the classroom.
 Students pursuing the Certificate of Completion in Process Instrumentation and Electrical Design will be prepared for entry-level employment in I&E design and have a foundation of courses to apply toward the AAS in CADD Engineering Technology.

-First Semester

-DFTG 1409 Basic Computer-Aided 4

-Drafting

-DFTG 1405 Technical Drafting 4

-IEIR 1302 Introduction to Direct Current 3
+- DFTG 1409 Basic Computer-Aided Drafting Credits: 4 - DFTG 1405 Technical Drafting Credits: 4 - IEIR 1302 Introduction to Direct Current Circuits Credits: 3 - INTC 1312 Instrumentation and Safety Credits: 3

-Circuits

-INTC 1312 Instrumentation and Safety 3

-S Subtotal: 14

-Second Semest er

-DFTG 2419 Intermediate Computer-Aided 4

-Drafting

-DFTG 2408 Instrumentation Drafting 4

-DFTG 2407 Electrical Drafting 4

-INTC 1343 Application of Industrial 3
+- DFTG 2419 Intermediate Computer-Aided Drafting Credits: 4 - DFTG 2408Ω Instrumentation Drafting Credits: 4 ► - DFTG 2407Ω Electrical Drafting Credits: 4 - INTC 1343 Application of Industrial Automatic Control Credits: 3

-Automatic Control

-S Subtotal: 16

-DFTG 2408: Students should plan to take the capstone course in their last semester and should speak with their advisor prior to registering for the final semester.